Blake Shelton Makes Some NSFW Comments About His Sex Life During John Legend Interview

 “It was like superhero powers,” he said.
 “And erections lasted longer.”

-In response to Blake Shelton’s shocking sexual confession, a visibly stunned John Legend reminded him that Trailer Talk is “a family show.”
+In response to Blake’s shocking sexual confession, a visibly stunned John reminded him that Trailer Talk is “a family show.”

 “And they last longer, and if they last too long, call your doctor,” John added.

-John Legend tried to change the topic of discussion by asking Blake Shelton if he was dating Gwen Stefani when he was named People Magazine‘s “Sexiest Man Alive” in 2017.
+John tried to change the topic of discussion by asking Blake if he was dating Gwen Stefani when he was named People Magazine‘s “Sexiest Man Alive.”

 “Are you bouncing off the erection thing?”
 Blake asked in response.

 John answered in the negative, telling his guest that he was “moving on.”

-Blake then confirmed that he was, indeed, dating Gwen at the time, and he speculated that he was given the title because of his relationship with the gorgeous No Doubt frontwoman.
+Blake then confirmed that he was, indeed, dating Gwen at the time.
+He speculated that he was given the title because of his relationship with the gorgeous No Doubt frontwoman.
 John suggested that having the right partner also made him seem “sexy” enough to earn the honor this year, but his comment failed to impress his wife, Sports Illustrated: Swimsuit Edition model Chrissy Teigen.

 “I seriously don’t get why anyone does this for you,” Chrissy wrote in the comments section of her husband’s Instagram video.

-However, Blake Shelton thought that everyone watching his interview with John Legend was thoroughly enjoying it.
+However, Blake seemed to think that everyone watching was thoroughly enjoying it.

 “Can you imagine what’s happening to the viewer of this right now with us two sitting together?”
 Blake said.